 Many of us have memories of being kids sitting at the kitchen table, listening to our parents tell us for the thousandth time to “eat your vegetables.”
 However, as time passes, most of us come around to eating our vegetables, as we are aware of the countless benefits they have for our health.
 Let’s look at the best way to cook cauliflower, and answer some other common questions about this wonderful vegetable.

-Cauliflower especially is one of the world’s most nutrient dense vegetables – readily available for us to enjoy.
+Cauliflower is one of the world’s most nutrient-dense vegetables, and it’s readily available for us to enjoy.
 If you’re someone who has long admired cauliflower in all its various incarnations, or if you are curious yet cautious about giving this wondrous cousin of broccoli a try, make sure you give this article a read to find out more about this supremely nutritious vegetable.

 “What is cauliflower, really?
 I read it was in the Kale family?”